Castle Mountain Phase 2

 1. Based on the 2020 feasibility study.
 See Cautionary Notes.

-2. Based on costs outlined in the 2020 feasibility study with rough adjustments for inflation.
-Costs will be updated closer to the project commencing production.
+2. Costs will be updated closer to the project commencing production.
 See Cautionary Notes.

 Overview